awesomemotive/one-click-demo-import/readme.md

 **Stable tag:** 3.0.0
 **License:** GPLv3 or later

 Import your demo content, widgets and theme settings with one click.
 Theme authors!
-Enable simple demo import for your theme demo data.
+Enable simple theme demo import for your users.

 ## Description ##